Borat: Plot

 An etiquette coach suggests Borat attend a private dinner at an eating club in the South.
-During the dinner, he offends the other guests when he lets Luenell, an African-American prostitute, into the house and as a result, they are both kicked out.
-Borat befriends Luenell, who invites him into a relationship with her, but he tells her that he is in love with someone else.
-Borat then visits an antique shop, in which he clumsily breaks various Confederate heritage items.
+During the dinner, he offends the other guests when he lets Luenell, an African-American prostitute, into the house, and as a result, they are both kicked out.
+Borat befriends Luenell, who invites him into a relationship with her but tells her he is in love with someone else.
+Borat then visits an antique shop, where he clumsily breaks various Confederate heritage items.

-At a hotel, Borat sees Azamat masturbating over a picture of Pamela Anderson.
-An angry Borat accidentally reveals his real motive for traveling to California.
-Azamat becomes livid at Borat's deception, and the situation escalates into a nude brawl which spills out into the hallway, a crowded elevator, and then into a packed convention ballroom.
+At a hotel, Borat sees Azamat masturbating over a picture of Pamela Anderson and inadvertently reveals his real motive for traveling to California.
+Azamat becomes livid at Borat's deception, and the situation escalates into a nude brawl, which spills out into the hallway, a crowded elevator, and then into a packed convention ballroom.

-Azamat abandons Borat, taking his passport, all of their money, and the bear.
+Azamat abandons Borat, taking his passport, their money, and the bear.
 Borat's truck runs out of fuel, and he begins to hitchhike to California.
 He is soon picked up by drunken fraternity brothers from the University of South Carolina.
-On learning the reason for his trip, they show him the Pam and Tommy sex tape which reveals that she is not a virgin.
+On learning the reason for his trip, they show him the Pam and Tommy sex tape, which reveals that she is not a virgin.
 Despondent, Borat burns the Baywatch booklet and, by mistake, his return ticket to Kazakhstan.

-Borat attends a United Pentecostal camp meeting, at which Republican U.S. Representative Chip Pickering and Mississippi Supreme Court Chief Justice James W. Smith, Jr. are present.
-He undergoes a religious conversion and forgives Azamat and Pamela.
+Borat attends a United Pentecostal camp meeting, at which Republican U.S. Representative Chip Pickering and Mississippi Supreme Court Chief Justice James W. Smith Jr. are present.
+He undergoes a religious conversion to Christianity and forgives Pamela.
 He accompanies church members on a bus to Los Angeles and soon finds Azamat dressed as Oliver Hardy.
-The two reconcile and Azamat tells Borat where to find Pamela Anderson.
+They reconcile, and Azamat tells Borat where to find Pamela Anderson.
 Borat finally comes face-to-face with Anderson at a book signing at a Virgin Megastore.
 After showing Anderson his "traditional marriage sack", Borat pursues her throughout the store in an attempt to abduct her, until security guards intervene.

-Borat visits Luenell and they return to Kazakhstan together.
-They bring several American customs and traditions back to his village, including the apparent conversion of the people to Christianity (the Kazakh version of which includes crucifixion and torturing of Jews) and the introduction of computer-based technology, such as iPods, laptop computers and a high-definition television.
+Borat visits Luenell, and they return to Kazakhstan together.
+They bring several American customs and traditions back to his village, including the apparent conversion of the people to Christianity (the Kazakh version of which includes crucifixion and torturing of Jews) and the introduction of computer-based technology, such as iPods, laptop computers, and high-definition television.